Holwierde: History

 The nave of the Dutch Reformed church dates from the 11th century.
 The church has been extended in the 13th and 14th century.
 The tower was from the 13th century, but collapsed in 1836 and the remains were demolished in 1854.

 Holwierde was home to 66 people in 1840.
 In April 1945, Holwierde was heavy damaged.
 The German forces had decided to make a last stand, and taken a part of the male population hostage in the church.

+The 8th-century Frisian bard Bernlef lived in Holwierde.